anshita195/share_reading_watch_lists/README.md

   - Shows a public feed of all imported items (demo only).

 **Note:**
-- Summaries are generated based only on the title (not the full article or video transcript).
-- There is no real-time sync between extension and web app; you must export/import manually.
 - There is no in-browser LLM; all summarization is done via a local Python server.
 - No Chrome/Firefox store listing yet; extension must be loaded manually.